 Family court is not the only judicial system where judges are blaming and re-victimizing the victims.
 Criminal court judges have been doing the same thing.
 This is never more evident than in rape cases where sexism and blaming the victim has become almost second nature to judges

-Related posts: What Do I do If I See Someone Hitting A Child Pope Francis there is no dignity in hitting Psychologist legal settlement When a child discloses abuse...
+Related posts: What Do I do If I See Someone Hitting A Child Pope Francis there is no dignity in hitting Psychologist...

 It is important for businesses to understand the enormous benefits the Quincy Solution provides to the business community.
 Today many are unaware of the money that can be saved by ending our tolerance for men’s abuse of women.